22940dev/port-jarvis/README.md

 - [Hugo Extended](https://github.com/gohugoio/hugo)
 - [Netlify](https://www.netlify.com/)
 - [Simple Analytics](https://referral.simpleanalytics.com/jake-jarvis) (referral link)
+  - My [stats are public](https://simpleanalytics.com/jarv.is?ref=jarv.is), by the way!
 - [...and more.](https://jarv.is/uses/)

 I keep an ongoing list of [blog post ideas](https://github.com/jakejarvis/jarv.is/issues/1) and [coding to-dos](https://github.com/jakejarvis/jarv.is/issues/11) as issues in this repo.